+Allergy testing will be performed before a treatment is formulated.
 There are two types of immunotherapy treatments: subcutaneous immunotherapy (SCIT), also known as allergy shots, and sublingual immunotherapy (SLIT), or allergy drops.

 Individuals with allergy symptoms that do not respond to medical treatment are prime candidates for immunotherapy.
 Once the allergen trigger has been identified, an extract of that substance is prepared.
 The delivery method depends on which type of immunotherapy treatment you are receiving.

 If you opt for allergy shots, you are given small injections in the upper arm weekly.
 It takes three to five years for your body to build up a tolerance to the allergen, so treatment is a long-term commitment.

 Sublingual immunotherapy works on the same principle, but instead of allergy shots, you are given drops that you place under your tongue for several minutes and then swallow.
 This is usually done on a daily basis and, like allergy shots, results take anywhere from three to five years.

 Sublingual immunotherapy is not yet FDA approved but has several advantages over allergy shots, namely the ability to self-administer at home and a lower risk of side effects and allergic reactions.